 Set off along the road, past the Church and former vicarage with its adjoining Pele Tower.
 Turn right before the cattle grid and follow the track signed Shank House and Low Bleakhope, beside the vicarage garden wall.
-Go through the gate and on up-hill keeping the wall on your left to another gate.
+Go through the gate and continue on up-hill keeping the wall on your left to another gate.

 Go through the gate and bear right, heading up-hill to reach the track on the skyline in approximately 200metres.
 Follow the track to the top of the hill, as the track bears right walk straight on along the sunken grassy track, descending gradually to the Coppath Burn.
 Keep to the track as it crosses the burn, go through the gate and bear left towards the field wall ahead.
 Make for the gate.

-Cross the ladder stile by the gate, and continue along Salter’s Road (track) this can be wet in places.
+Cross the stile by the gate, and continue along Salter’s Road (track) this can be wet in places.
 After passing the sheepfold on your right, continue on along this track for approximately 250m.

 At the quad track crossroads (marked by a stone) turn left, after approximately 120m the track splits again, follow the right-hand fork up onto High Knowes.
 Continue down the quad track to the Shepherds Cairn Memorial Stone (O.S.
 NT 967 127).
 After viewing the stone carry on down to the road.